 Selecting items is a common input mechanism to gain further insights into the associated data.
 The goal is to create a new collection of features that can be used as input for further analysis.
 The feature selection is like the spatial filter, in which the filter criterion is a user’s selected area on the map.
 The difference is that the selection isn’t bound to a discrete, predefined area but based on a custom-drawn shape, such as a rectangle, circle, polyline, or freehand drawing.

 The output of the feature selection becomes the input to another action, such as analytic calculations, editing, sharing, or export.
 Adding features to a selection set can also be used to update one of its attributes across all selected features at once or to create focused reports that include only the selected features.
 Other common uses include calculations of aggregated property values for a planned construction site or display of average insured value for an area affected by natural hazards.

 Feature selection requires a temporary change in how users interact with the map.
 This change must be triggered by the user and moves the map from its default behavior into selection mode.
 Users can trigger selection mode by pressing a single button or selecting from a series of buttons, also called a toolbar or button bar, with mutually exclusive selection options such as rectangle, circle, or freehand.
 The following list describes the different selection methods.

-- Single selection: this is the expected default selection that adds a non-selected feature into a selected feature and vice versa.
+- Single selection: This is the expected default selection and turns an unselected feature into a selected feature, and vice versa.